 For those diagnosed with Schizoid Personality Disorder, a marked detachment from the external world becomes the norm.
 Their internal world is often the only place they spend most of their time, and they generally have little to no interest in sex or social relationships.
 Despite feeling natural desires for intimacy and closeness with others, that desire is often overruled by the overwhelming distress that maintaining those relationships can cause them.
 They are typically out of touch with reality.

 Often confused with schizophrenia, Schizotypal Personality Disorder is characterized by divergence from the norm in appearance, speech, and behavior.
 Schizotypal types are obsessive ruminators often obsessed with unusual thoughts or ideas and often believe in the existence of outlandish entities such as demons or fairies.
 This personality type, in fact, shares many traits with Schizophrenia, and in some cases, Schizotypal Personality Disorder can later develop into full-blown Schizophrenia.

 We Are Here for You

 If you are suffering from any type of Personality Disorder or believe you require a diagnosis, you deserve proper treatment and care and we can help.
 Our team at Blair Wellness Group has extensive experience diagnosing and treating all types of Personality Disorders.
-While it may seem overwhelming to fathom or feel compelled in discovering how a Personality Disorder is affecting your life, know that we have a wide range of tools and unique therapy models to return your life to one of improved self-esteem and less disturbing behavior.
+While it may seem overwhelming to fathom or feel compelled in discovering how a Personality Disorder is affecting your life, know that we have a wide range of tools and unique treatment models to return your life to one of improved self-esteem and less disturbing behavior.
 We can help you achieve high productivity and connectedness with others.
 This will allow you to maintain rewarding and fulfilling relationships both personally and professionally.
 The best way to know if you have a Personality Disorder is to get an accurate diagnosis from a skilled Licensed Clinical Psychologist.
 Give us a call today to get started on your road to wellness and recovery.